PlaidCloud/website/content/en/docs/concepts/containers/images.md

      - It may be hosted on the [Docker Hub](https://hub.docker.com/signup), or elsewhere.
      - Manually configure .docker/config.json on each node as described above.
    - Or, run an internal private registry behind your firewall with open read access.
-     - No Kubernetes configuration is required.
+     - No PlaidCloud configuration is required.
    - Use a hosted container image registry service that controls image access
      - It will work better with cluster autoscaling than manual node configuration.
    - Or, on a cluster where changing the node configuration is inconvenient, use `imagePullSecrets`.